 When filming on private property, permission must be acquired from the owner of said property.
 Permission must be asked from the property owner directly.
 Filming inside commercial venues or tourist attractions also requires permission.
 Permission should be requested in advance from the venue or enquired on the spot.

 When using a drone for aerial filming, a special permit may be required.
-Please visit the website of the Estonian Civil Aviation Administration
+Please visit the website of the Estonian Transport Administration

 for information regarding the restricted areas and flight zones.